The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 The application keeps using its existing SDK.
 No imports change.
 No client library gets replaced.
 The only configuration that changes is the base URL: instead of pointing at the vendor's public endpoint, it points at the proxy.
 The proxy speaks the same wire protocol the SDK expects, applies policy on the way through, and forwards (or blocks) the request.

-This is conceptually similar to how an enterprise web proxy or an API gateway works — but with two differences that make LLM governance harder than HTTP filtering: request semantics matter (a prompt is not just a payload, it carries intent), and responses can stream over many seconds, which collapses the clean request/response model that most policy engines assume.
+Conceptually this resembles an enterprise web proxy or an API gateway.
+Two things make LLM governance harder than plain HTTP filtering.
+A prompt carries intent, not just a payload, so the proxy has to reason about request semantics.
+And responses stream over many seconds, which breaks the clean request/response model most policy engines assume.

 3. API compatibility is the design constraint